From: Jobst Brandt

-When following another bicycle or a car downhill, the same technique is even more important, because by focusing on the leading vehicle, pavement and road alignment information is being obscured giving a tendency to mentally become a passenger of that vehicle.
+When following another bicycle or a car downhill, the same technique is even more important, because by focusing on the leading vehicle, pavement and road alignment information is being obscured, giving a tendency mentally to become a passenger of that vehicle.
 Always look ahead of the vehicle, observing it only peripherally.

 Riders often prefer to keep their head upright in curves, although leaning the head with the bicycle and body is more natural to the motion.
 Pilots who roll their aircraft do not attempt to keep their head level during the maneuver, or in curves, for that matter.